n1nj4sec/pupy/README.md

 - Communication transports are modular, stackable and awesome.
 You could exfiltrate data using HTTP over HTTP over AES over XOR.
 Or any combination of the available transports !
 - Pupy can communicate using obfsproxy [pluggable transports](https://www.torproject.org/docs/pluggable-transports.html.en)
 - All the non interactive modules can be dispatched to multiple hosts in one command
-- Multi-platform (tested on windows xp, 7, 8, 10, kali linux, ubuntu, osx, android)
 - Commands and scripts running on remote hosts are interruptible
 - Auto-completion for commands and arguments
-- Nice colored output :-)
 - Custom config can be defined: command aliases, modules automatically run at connection, ...
 - Interactive python shells with auto-completion on the all in memory remote python interpreter can be opened
 - Interactive shells (cmd.exe, /bin/bash, ...) can be opened remotely.
-Remote shells on Unix clients have a real tty with all keyboard signals working fine just like a ssh shell
+Remote shells on Unix & windows clients have a real tty with all keyboard signals working fine just like a ssh shell
 - Pupy can execute PE exe remotely and from memory (cf. ex with mimikatz)
-- Pupy can generate payloads in multiple formats : exe (x86, x64), dll(x86, x64), python, apk, ...
+- Pupy can generate payloads in various formats : apk,lin_x86,lin_x64,so_x86,so_x64,exe_x86,exe_x64,dll_x86,dll_x64,py,pyinst,py_oneliner,ps1,ps1_oneliner,rubber_ducky
 - Pupy can be deployed in memory, from a single command line using pupygen.py's python or powershell one-liners.
-- "scriptlets" can be embeded in generated payloads to perform some tasks without needing network connectivity (ex: start keylogger, add persistence, execute custom python script, check_vm ...)
+- "scriptlets" can be embeded in generated payloads to perform some tasks "offline" without needing network connectivity (ex: start keylogger, add persistence, execute custom python script, check_vm ...)
 - tons of other features, check out the implemented modules

 ## Implemented Transports